Language Study as a

 A warm welcome to the Śabda·vidyā Sanskrit Studio!

-My name is Luke Gibson—your guide and fellow traveler on this journey through the expansive world of Sanskrit literature.
-Drawing on over a decade of experience teaching the language, I was inspired by my love for language teaching to write Reading Sanskrit (Columbia University Press, 2025), a fresh introduction to the Sanskrit tradition, and create the Śabda·vidyā Sanskrit Studio, an online platform where I share my passion with a global community of classical language enthusiasts, spiritual seekers, and lovers of South Asian culture.
+My name is Luke Gibson, and I look forward to exploring the Sanskrit tradition with you, both as a language and as a resource for living a more intentional and meaningful life.
+Drawing on over a decade of experience teaching the language, I wrote Reading Sanskrit (Columbia University Press, 2025), a fresh introduction to Sanskrit based in texts from the Buddhist tradition.
+I also created the Śabda·vidyā Sanskrit Studio, an intimate learning space where I share this passion with a global community of English- and Chinese-speaking classical language enthusiasts, spiritual seekers, and lovers of South Asian culture.

 In the live online Sanskrit courses on offer here, we strive to achieve three main goals: